Democrats outside Washington worry party will blow its chance of enacting historic agenda — a failure with grave political consequences

 Beyond delivering a historic expansion of the social safety net, Democrats are trying to achieve something they set out to do from the minute they took over: demonstrate that government can work.

-Failure to do that, would be a cataclysmic development, some Democrats said, reasoning that would it fuel Trump’s declaration that the system is broken and his claims the longtime Democratic establishment figures that ascended to powerful positions in the 2020 election can’t fix it.
+Failure to do that would be a cataclysmic development, some Democrats said, reasoning that it would fuel Trump’s declaration that the system is broken and his claims the longtime Democratic establishment figures that ascended to powerful positions in the 2020 election can’t fix it.
 While Trump isn’t proposing policies to fix the system he says is broken, he was able to win in 2016 by stoking anger and not offering solutions.
-Democrats said they worry a failed agenda in Washington would be a boost for Trump, who says he’s may run again in 2024, and before that to Republicans in the 2022 midterms.
+Democrats said they worry a failed agenda in Washington would be a boost for Trump, who says he may run again in 2024, and to Republicans in the 2022 midterms.

 Inaction on the domestic policy package also presents more immediate perils.
 With Biden’s approval rating slipping on the heels of his chaotic withdrawal from Afghanistan and his ongoing struggles with immigration and the pandemic, Democrats in competitive races are starting to feel a drag.
 The antidote, many feel, is a sweeping legislative victory.